Check out these five interesting facts about one of the most popular flowers in the world!

 #5 The orchid flower gives us… VANILLA!
 (Yup, you heard right.)

 You know the vanilla extract you pour into all those cake and cookie recipes?
 It comes from the orchid!
 Vanilla is a species of orchid, and vanilla extract comes from the orchid Vanilla planifolia.
-It’s the only orchid that produces an edible fruit, which also means—you guessed it—vanilla is a fruit!
+It’s the only orchid that produces a fruit that can be eaten, which also means—you guessed it—vanilla is a fruit!

 Want to learn more about the orchid?
 Or planning something for National Orchid Day coming up on April 16th?